major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

-Discretionary access control is weakened if a user or group has access permissions to system files and directories greater than the default.
+Discretionary access control is weakened if a user or group has access permissions to system files and directories greater than the default.\n\nSatisfies: SRG-OS-000257-GPOS-00098, SRG-OS-000278-GPOS-00108

-Satisfies: SRG-OS-000257-GPOS-00098, SRG-OS-000278-GPOS-00108

 Check
 ~~~~~